-2) Unseen Test Set: The confusion matrix of the unseen test set (Images from the internet that we kept aside) is shown in Figure 6 shows that the model was able to generalize to unseen data and was able to distinguish between an art gallery, a hallway, vending machine, and other contexts with accuracy of 99.00%, 95.00%, 97.00%, and 92.00% respectively.
+2) Unseen Test Set: The confusion matrix of the unseen test set (Images from the internet that we kept aside) is shown in Figure 5 shows that the model was able to generalize to unseen data and was able to distinguish between an art gallery, a hallway, vending machine, and other contexts with accuracy of 99.00%, 95.00%, 97.00%, and 92.00% respectively.
 Table II shows performance on the unseen test set.

 3) Real-World Data: To see if the model generalizes to real-world images that it has not seen, we collected 15 art gallery, 33 hallway, and 12 vending machines, a total of 60 images on campus.
 The "other" category is only a place-holder for any other context apart from the learned hallway, art gallery, and vending machine, so we omitted it from this test set.
 When in an unknown context, the planner can select default, but likely sub-optimal, objectives that will reward safe movement from one place to another.
-As seen in Figure 6, the model performed well on real-world images as well.
+As seen in Figure 5, the model performed well on real-world images as well.
 The accuracy for an art gallery, hallway, and vending machine categories are 93.33%, 100.0%, and 91.66%, respectively.
 The performance on real-world data is presented in Table II.

-Fig. 7: Top-left: trained SVM classifier, top-right: Social goal determined by the robot in waiting in queue and O-formation contexts, bottom-left and bottom-right confusion matrices of training and test set respectively.
+Fig. 6: Left: trained SVM classifier, Right: Social goal determined by the robot in waiting in queue and O-formation contexts.

-4) Group and Queue Formations: We trained a linear SVM on the people's location data collected from a laser scanner to classify if a group of people as waiting in a queue or forming a O-formation.
+4) Group and Queue Formations: We trained a linear SVM on location data collected from a laser scanner to classify if a group of people as waiting in a queue or forming a O-formation.
 We selected features like circularity, linearity, and the radius of the best-fit circle (with standardization).
-Later, we trained the SVM omitting the radius feature as circularity and linearity are sufficient to differentiate between the two classes, as shown in Figure 7 (top-left).
-The trained SVM achieved 100% accuracy on both training and test data, confusion matrices of the training set with three-fold cross-validation, and the test set is shown in bottom-left and bottom-right of Figure 7 respectively.
+Later, we trained the SVM omitting the radius feature as circularity and linearity are sufficient to differentiate between the two classes, as shown in Figure 6 (left).
+The trained SVM achieved 100% accuracy on both training and test data.
 Precision, recall, and f1-scores are all 1.00 for both training and test sets.
-Figure 7 (top-right) shows an rviz screenshot of the mathematically computed social goal (green cylindrical marker) determined by the robot in waiting in queue and O-formation scenarios.
+Figure 6 (right) shows an rviz screenshot of the computed social goal (green marker) determined by the robot in waiting in queue and O-formation.